-- a) the provisions of Chapter 9 are applicable as appropriate, - b) claims as mentioned in Section 195 paragraph three rank equally with other claims when the amount of the liability is apportioned,

-- c) if a limitation fund is established in this Kingdom, the fund shall correspond to the full amount of the liability and the provisions of Chapter 12 apply correspondingly, and - d) if a limitation fund has been established, which according to Section 178 would prevent arrest or other enforcement proceedings in this Kingdom, Section 193 paragraphs two and three also apply correspondingly.
+- a) the provisions of Chapter 9 shall apply in so far as they are appropriate, - b) such claims as are mentioned in Section 195, 3rd paragraph shall rank equally with other claims when the liability amount is distributed, - c) if a limitation fund is established in this Kingdom, the amount of the fund shall be equivalent to the full liability amount and the provisions of Chapter 12 shall apply correspondingly, and - d) if a limitation fund has been established that under Section 178 would prevent arrest or other enforcement proceedings in this Kingdom, also Section 193, 2nd and 3rd paragraphs shall apply correspondingly.

-If a Norwegian Court4 finds liability when a ship has caused pollution damage in a non-Convention State5 or on the high seas, or when measures have been made to prevent or limit such damage, the liability is limited to 4,510,000 SDR6 in respect of ships with tonnage not exceeding 5,000 tons7.
-In respect of ships with tonnage exceeding 5,000 tons, the limit of liability is increased by 631 SDR6 for every ton that exceeds 5,000 tons7.
-In no case, however, will the limit of liability exceed 89,770,000 SDR6.
-In other respects, the provisions of paragraph two and Section 194 paragraph four apply correspondingly.
+If a Norwegian court4 finds a party liable where a ship has caused pollution damage in a non-Convention State5 or on the high seas, or where measures have been taken to prevent or limit such damage, the liability amount shall be limited to 4,510,000 SDR6 in respect of ships having tonnage not exceeding 5,000 tons7.
+In respect of ships having tonnage exceeding 5,000 tons, the liability amount shall be increased by 631 SDR6 for each ton of its tonnage exceeding 5,000 tons7.
+Nevertheless the liability amount may in no circumstances exceed 89,770,000 SDR6.

+In other respects, the provisions of the second paragraph of this Section and of Section 194, 4th paragraph shall apply correspondingly.

-- O Amended by Acts 17 March 1995 no. 13 (in force 30 May 1996), 2 August 1996 no. 61 (in force 1 January 1997), 27 February 2004 no. 10.
+- 0 Amended by Act no. 13 of 17 March 1995 (entered into force on 30 May 1996), Act no. 61 of 2 August 1996 (entered into force on 1 January 1997), Act no. 10 of 27 February 2004.

 - 1 Cf. section 191 paragraph two.

 - 2 Cf. section 209 and Act 21 June 1963 no. 12 section 1 second sentence.

 - 3 Cf. Act 17 December 1976 no. 91.

 - 4 Cf. section 203.

 - 5 Cf. section 191 paragraph seven.

 - 6 Cf. section 505 and footnote in that section.

 - 7 Cf. Act 16 February 2007 no. 9.

-Section 208 Oil spill liability subject to global limitation
+Section 208 Liability for oil pollution damage subject to global limitation

-If in this Kingdom or in the Norwegian part of the continental shelf1 pollution damage is caused by oil escaping or being discharged from another ship or drilling rig or similar mobile installation than those mentioned in Section 191 paragraph three, and Sections 183 through 190 do not apply, the provisions of Sections 191 and 192 apply correspondingly.
-The same applies when steps have been taken to prevent or limit such damage2.
+If in this Kingdom or in the Norwegian part of the continental shelf1 pollution damage is caused by an escape or discharge of oil from a ship, drilling rig or similar seaborne construction other than those mentioned in Section 191, 3rd paragraph and where the pollution damage is not covered by Sections 183 through 190, the provisions of Sections 191 and 192 shall apply correspondingly.
+The same applies where measures have been taken to prevent or limit such damage2.

-The provisions of paragraph one also apply to pollution damage on the high seas off the Norwegian part of the continental shelf in so far as the Norwegian law of damages is applicable.
+The provisions of the first paragraph of this Section shall apply also to pollution damage on the high seas outside the Norwegian sector of the continental shelf in so far as Norwegian rules on damages apply.

-Liability according to paragraphs one and two is subject to limitation according to the provisions of Chapter 9, cf. also Section 507.
+Liability under the first and second paragraphs of this Section is subject to limitation under the provisions of Chapter 9, cf. also Section 507.

-The provisions of paragraphs one to three apply correspondingly to other persistent oil than mentioned in Section 191 paragraph four, non-persistent oil and mixtures containing oil, regardless of whether or not the ship or installation is covered by the definition in Section 191 paragraph three.
+The provisions of the first, second and third paragraphs shall apply correspondingly to persistent oil other than of the type mentioned in Section 191, 4th paragraph, to non-persistent oil and to mixtures containing oil, regardless of whether the ship or installation comes within the scope of the definition in Section 191 paragraph three.

-- O Amended by Act 17 March 1995 no. 13 (in force 30 May 1996), 21 December 2007 nr.
-128 (in force 21 November 2008 according to Resolution 21 December 2007 no. 1577). - 1 Cf. Act 21 June 1963 no. 12 section 1 second sentence. - 2 Cf. section 191 paragraph two.
+0 Amended by Act no. 13 of 17 March 1995 (entered into force on 30 May 1996), Act no. 128 of 21 December 2007 (entered into force on 21 November 2008 pursuant to Resolution no. 1577 of 21 December 2007).

+- 1 Cf. Act 21 June 1963 no. 12 section 1 second sentence. - 2 Cf. section 191 paragraph two.

-Section 2091 Limitations on account of other statutes and conventions
+Section 2091 Limitations due to other statutes and conventions